Serfdom: Duties

 It was also a matter of discussion whether serfs could be required by law in times of war or conflict to fight for their lord's land and property.
 In the case of their lord's defeat, their own fate might be uncertain, so the serf certainly had an interest in supporting his lord.

 Rights

+Villeins had more rights and status than those held as slaves, but were under a number of legal restrictions that differentiated them from the freeman.
 Within his constraints, a serf had some freedoms.
 Though the common wisdom is that a serf owned "only his belly" – even his clothes were the property, in law, of his lord – a serf might still accumulate personal property and wealth, and some serfs became wealthier than their free neighbours, although this happened rarely.
 A well-to-do serf might even be able to buy his freedom.

 A serf could grow what crop he saw fit on his lands, although a serf's taxes often had to be paid in wheat.
 The surplus he would sell at market.

 The landlord could not dispossess his serfs without legal cause and was supposed to protect them from the depredations of robbers or other lords, and he was expected to support them by charity in times of famine.
 Many such rights were enforceable by the serf in the manorial court.